The Flames: Biography

-Before the band's formation, Steve Fataar would enter talent contests at the Admiral Hotel, typically winning.
-According to a friend of his, Bing Kinsey, "he continued entering these contests, which put his mother in a bit of a bother as she had to drive him there.
-I recall that on one occasion, Steve had heard a song by Cliff Richard just once; I'm not sure whether it was "Gee Whizz It's You" or "I'm Looking out the Window."
+Before the band's formation, Steve Fataar would enter and win talent shows at the Admiral Hotel.
+According to Fataar's friend Bing Kinsey, "he continued entering these contests, which put his mother in a bit of a bother as she had to drive him there.
+I recall that on one occasion, Steve had heard a song by Cliff Richard just once; I'm not sure whether it was 'Gee Whizz It's You' or 'I'm Looking out the Window.'
 I knew the song and taught it to him.
 That night he sang it at the talent contest and won."
-Eventually, Steve's brother, Edries Fataar, would join him.
+Eventually, Steve's brother, Edries Fataar, would join him shortly after.

 The Flames were formed in 1962 by guitarist Steve Fataar, bassist Brother Fataar (real name Edries Fataar), drummer George Fabre, and guitarist Eugene Champion.
-Before a gig, Fabre withdrew.
-The urgent need for a drummer was resolved when Ricky Fataar joined the band.
+Shortly before the band were set to play a show, Fabre withdrew from the band, with Ricky Fataar replacing him on drums shortly after.